XavierMFC/Farmland_Mapping/README.md

 # 6. Conclusion

-Through my experiments and comparisons, I found that using multispectral imagery for land parcel mapping is a highly effective approach, even outperforming ultra-high-resolution drone imagery.
+Through my experiments and comparisons, I found that using multispectral imagery for farmland parcel mapping is a highly effective approach, even outperforming ultra-high-resolution drone imagery.
 There are two key aspects to consider: first, ensuring boundary representation in network design, and second, applying post-processing for regularization.

 # 7. Result Example